covid-19-impact-lab/sid/README.rst

 Features
 --------

-sid is a simulation-based model for infectious diseases like COVID-19.
-It combines features of a prototypical SEIR (Susceptible-Exposed-Infected-Recovered) model and an agent-based simulation model.
+sid is a agent-based simulation-based model for infectious diseases like COVID-19.

-sid's focus is on predicting the effects of policies on the spread of an infectious disease.
-To accomplish this task it is built to capture important aspects of human contacts.
-In particular, sid has the following features:
+sid's focus is on predicting the effects of non-pharmaceutical interventions on the spread of an infectious disease.
+To accomplish this task it is built to capture important aspects of contacts between people.
+In particular, sid has the following
+features:

 1. At the core of the model, people meet people based on a matching algorithm.
 We distinguish various types of contacts.
 Currently, these are households, leisure